 Vocabulary From the Scene

 [Eh] is usually used when you want to begin to say something or attract someone to listen to you.
-For more about this, you can read in this article, Eh In the Indonesian Language.
+For more about this, you can read this article, Eh In the Indonesian Language.

 [Jalan-jalan] = take a walk.